-If you are planning on visiting more than 2 archeological sites, you should definitely buy the 30 euro ticket that includes visit to about 7 places.
+If you are planning on visiting more than 2 archeological sites, you should definitely buy the 30-euro ticket that includes a visit to about 7 places.
 The best thing about this ticket is that you can skip the line at the rest of the sites (Acropolis included).
-Check out my post 10 Thing to Know before Visiting Acropolis for a detailed explanation.
+Check out my post 10 Things to Know Before Visiting Acropolis for a detailed explanation.

-It’s a good value for money, especially when planning on taking metro both from the airport and back to the airport. as the single ticket cost 10 euro.
+It’s a good value for money, especially when planning on taking the metro both from the airport and back to the airport as the single ticket cost 9 euros.
 Now that being said, if you are planning on booking a private transfer or have your airport transfer from Athens airport sorted, then you will be fine with single metro tickets.

 If arriving at Piraeus, you might like to read this post: How to Get from Piraeus Port to Athens for a smooth transfer.